 Q: How can I change the caption of the installer window?

-A: The caption of the installer window can be set under the Package tab, by adding combination of tags in the Application name field, such as: %server%, %database%, %date%, and %time%.
-In the Preview field the caption (application name) is automatically shown/changed while combining tags:
+A: The caption of the installer window can be set under the Package tab, by adding combination of tags in the Package name field, such as: %server%, %database%, %date%, and %time%.
+In the Preview field the caption (package name) is automatically shown/changed while combining tags:

 Q: Can I change the name of a database on the server where the deployment package will be executed?

 A: Yes.
 Changing the name of the database can be done by checking the Indicate default database option and typing the desired name for the database, which will be entered into Database filed in the installer window by default.
 Also, any other database can be selected from the drop-down list from the Database field, in the installer window.

 Q: Can a deployment package be created via the CLI?